Ruchit0206/Cenatal/README.md

-This Repo is Under development  so dont cclone it otherwise you will face errors in console
+This Repo is Under development  so dont clone it otherwise you will face errors in console